Crye Precision

 Crye Precision is a company that designs and manufactures tactical gear and garments, such as uniforms, armor carriers, pouches and helmets.

-The production of these products involves numerous intricate sewing steps, and my role was to improve both the efficiency and quality of these processes.
-Working closely with the Director of Manufacturing, I helped analyze the workflow and identify the best approach to address the challenge.
-Together, we decided to replace certain manual sewing operations with automated processes, utilizing specialized machines (such as the one shown below) to streamline production.
+Working closely with the Director of Manufacturing, I analyzed the workflow and identified the best approach to address the challenges.
+We decided to replace certain manual sewing operations with automated processes, utilizing specialized machines (such as the one shown below) to streamline production.

 We identified four areas or "pain points" we needed to address for the various manufacturing processes at the factory.